Help us create ‘energy communities’

-With Energy Local, that community could form an organisation – a Community Energy Services Company, think of it as an Energy Local Club and negotiate with an energy supplier.
+With Energy Local, that community could form a legal cooperative organisation –, think of it as an Energy Local Club and negotiate with an energy supplier.
 The supplier would fit smart meters.
 The great thing about smart meters is that they show when households has used power as well as how much.
 So within the community can show who was using power when the solar panels were operating.
-The supplier sells each member the power they used that was not generated locally.
+The supplier sells each member the extra power they use that was not generated locally.

 As well as saving on energy bills, if the community is paid for the power that the solar panels generated this can be used to buy more renewable, fit energy efficiency or keep the sports club going – whatever a community chooses.

 A supplier can also sell power more cheaply when it is cheaper for them to buy it.